top of page

 • AWARD

-Dr. Minato has been received several international prizes; the French Aeronautics and Space Industry Award from Groupement des industries françaises aéronautiques et spatiales (GIFAS), France, in 2006, the Best Paper Award from International Forum on Shipping, Ports and Airports (IFSPA) in 2015 and the Academic Society Award from Japan Association for Management Science (JAMS) in 2016 and the Best Research Presentation Award from Japan System Dynamics Society (JSD) in 2020.
+Dr. Minato has received several international prizes, including the French Aeronautics and Space Industry Award from the Groupement des Industries Françaises Aéronautiques et Spatiales (GIFAS), France, in 2006, the Best Paper Award from the International Forum on Shipping, Ports and Airports (IFSPA) in 2015, the Academic Society Award from the Japan Association for Management Science (JAMS) in 2016, and the Best Research Presentation Award from the Japan System Dynamics Society (JSD) in 2020.

 Contact